SailNav. Search

 Create a New Route

-1. Add the first point: Make a single tap on the map where you want to start your route or where your first destination is.
-There is a bottom button that defines whether the route's origin is the boat (the default) or the first marked point.
-This feature allows creating routes from land in advance.
+1. Add the first point: Simply tap on the map where you want to start your route or where your first destination is.
+There is a bottom button to define if the origin is the boat (usual) or the first marked point (for planning from home).

-3. Navigation activated!: As soon as you add the first point, route navigation is activated, and the bottom panels (DTW, BTW...) will show the information for that point.
+3. Navigation activated!: As soon as you add the first point, navigation activates and the panels show information (DTW, BTW...).

 Modify an Active Route